jmettraux/rufus-scheduler/README.md

 * :active : all the work threads currently running a Job
 * :vacant : all the work threads currently not running a Job

-Note that the main schedule thread will be returned if it is currently running a Job (ie one of those :blocking => true jobs).
+Note that the main schedule thread will be returned if it is currently running a Job (ie one of those `blocking: true` jobs).

 ### Scheduler#scheduled?(job_or_job_id)